 Note that there is no syntactic embedding in the written form of what Bill says in each discourse: there is no quotation or embedded sentence.
-The embedded meaning would have to be inferred because it is not present in the presented syntax.
+The embedded meaning would have to be inferred because it is not present in the presented syntax.24 Sauerland's experiments are based on the now-falsified view of naive compositionality.

 So where do these interpretations come from?
 Where do any meaning interpretations come from?
 Jaszczolt (2009) and Everett (2016) argue that interpretations are pieced together using whatever information is available to the speaker.
-Notice that if we were to step outside the confines of naive compositionality, we could refer to any piecing together of information (from solving crimes to baking cakes from recipes) as a form of compositionality or, better, inference.
-In fact, we might say that the main function of the cerebral cortex (see Rolls 2016; Kortylewski; et. al. 2021; Baroni 2019; Bienenstock, et. al. 1996; inter alia) is to "compose meaning."
-As visual compositionality pieces together the visual components of the environment along with learned visual recognition patterns, so linguistic compositionality uses the clues of the linguistic elements to piece together partial meanings but is simply a subtype of Peircean inference (deduction, retro-/abduction, and induction).
+Notice that if we were to step outside the confines of naive compositionality, we could refer to any piecing together of information (from solving crimes to baking cakes from recipes) as what they are - inference.
+In fact, we might say that the main function of the cerebral cortex (see Rolls 2016; Kortylewski; et. al. 2021; Baroni 2019; Bienenstock, et. al. 1996; inter alia) is to "compose meaning" via inference.
+As visual compositionality pieces together the visual components of the environment along with learned visual recognition patterns, so linguistic compositionality uses the clues of the linguistic elements to piece together partial meanings but is simply a subtype of Peircean inference (deduction, retro-/abduction, and induction)25.
 As Peirce says:

 "The elements of every concept enter into logical thought at the gate of perception [via signs, DLE] and make their exit the gate of purposive action [interpretation of signs]; and whatever cannot show its passport these gates is to be arrested as unauthorized by reason."
 (Peirce (1903)).

 Peirce says that all knowledge, including all linguistic knowledge, is the result of inference.
-He attacks the idea that there is any special power used for making linguistic judgements, other than inference, rejecting Cartesian intuition and introspection.
-It is no surprise, therefore, that in recent years several works, e.g. Russell (2012), have argued that statistical inference is crucially implicated in speakers' interpretations of utterance (cf. Lepore and Stone (2013)).
+He attacks the idea that there is any special power used for making linguistic judgements, other than inference, rejecting Cartesian intuition and introspection, and was the first American social scientist to demand that research be quantitative and not merely qualitative, emphasizing replicability and mathematical precision.26 It is no surprise, therefore, that in recent years several works, e.g. Russell (2012), have argued that statistical inference is crucially implicated in speakers' interpretations of utterance (cf. Lepore and Stone (2013)).

-To better illustrate the role of inference relative to naive compositionality, consider the following examples from English: In these examples the grammaticality (or felicity, depending on one's theory) of each example varies depending on real-world and cultural knowledge.
+To better illustrate the role of inference relative to naive compositionality, consider the following examples from English:27 In these examples the grammaticality (or felicity, depending on one's theory) of each example varies depending on real-world and cultural knowledge.

-- (58) a.
-John reported that Mary has COVID-19/is happy. - b.
-Yesterday, John reported that Mary has COVID-19/?is happy. - \c.
-Almost a hundred years ago, scientists concluded that the ivory-billed woodpecker is pregnant/happy/flying. (modification of example from Barbara Partee, p.c.) - d.
+(58) a.
+John reported that Mary has COVID-19/is happy.

+b.
+Yesterday, John reported that Mary has COVID-19/?is happy. c.
+Almost a hundred years ago, scientists concluded that the ivory-billed woodpecker is pregnant/happy/flying. (modification of example from Barbara Partee, p.c.) d.
 Almost a hundred years ago, scientists concluded that the ivory-billed woodpecker is extinct. (example from Barbara Partee, p.c.)